opensearch-project/documentation-website/_opensearch/rest-api/ingest-apis/get-ingest.md

 ## Get ingest pipeline

-Returns all the information related to the specified ingest pipeline.
+After you create a pipeline, use the get ingest pipeline API operation to return all the information about a specific ingest pipeline.

 ## Example